Unboxed-Software/solana-course/content/token-program.md

 If you need a bit more time with this project to feel comfortable, have a look at the complete [solution code](https://github.com/Unboxed-Software/solana-token-client)

+If you want to refer a video tutorial, here's a link [video] (https://www.youtube.com/watch?v=1cn-HnG_yns).

 # Challenge

 Now it’s your turn to build something independently.
 Create an application that allows a users to create a new mint, create a token account, and mint tokens.